Edward Cronin (musician)

 Cronin could read and write musical notation well, and O'Neill depended on him heavily, both as a source of tunes from memory and as a transcriber of tunes from others.
 He later had a falling out with Cronin at least partly over the problem of assigning key signatures to Irish tunes.
 O'Neill, who had only a rudimentary understanding of Irish music, believed that Cronin had assigned the wrong key signature to more than two dozen tunes.
 "In all my writings", he told Irish music collector Bernard Bogue, "I never alluded to the fact that one edition, 1000 copies, of The Dance Music of Ireland was destroyed on account of the numerous errors in key signatures made by Edward Cronin".

 Additionally, many members of the Chicago Irish Music Club were policemen and enjoyed good pay and substantial pensions while Cronin, vital to O’Neill’s project, was at age 68 still employed at a grinding wheel.
 O’Neill as a captain and later as chief, was consistently anti-union and Cronin may have resented the use of police authority in the 1903 Deering Harvester strike and later, the teamsters' strike of 1905, in which O'Neill protected strikebreakers.

 After 1905 the Cronins moved to 2961 Clybourn Avenue in Chicago.
 Margaret died in 1917.
-Edward died in May of 1918.
+Edward died in May 1918.
 Both are buried in Mount Carmel Cemetery, Hillside, Illinois.